dwave-training/two-qubit-interactions/README.md

 ## Exercise 2

-To run the exercise 2 demo, type the command:
+To run the exercise 2 demo from the command-line, type the command:

 ```python two_different.py```